Leonas/funlife-server/public/src/core/ui/README.md

-add_content_div (element, content_string, title, refresh, refreshFunc)       //Adds a div to the DOM and wires it up.
+add_content_div (element, content_string, title, refresh)       //Adds a div to the DOM and wires it up.
-                                                        //refresh and refreshFunc are used for the jq.scroller

                                                         //pull to refresh functions
 load_content(target,newTab,goBackInHistory,transition);   //Force a transition call via javascript.
 DOESTHISUSEAJAX?
 DOC ERROR
                                                         //target is an element ID or URL.  newTab clears